italia/spid-keycloak-provider/README.md

 certainly have also to update this provider.

 ## Compatibility
+* Keycloak 26.x.x: Release `26.0.1`
 * Keycloak 25.x.x: Release `25.0.1`
 * Keycloak 24.x.x: Release `24.0.1`
 * Keycloak 23.x.x: Release `1.0.17`
 * Keycloak 19.x.x: Release `1.0.16`

 ## Configuration
+### Release 26.0.5 (latest, Keycloak 26.0.5 compatibility)
+Detailed instructions on how to install and configure this component are available in the project wiki (https://github.com/italia/spid-keycloak-provider/wiki/Installing-the-SPID-provider).
+To avoid errors, it's suggested to use anyway https://github.com/nicolabeghin/keycloak-spid-provider-configuration-client

 ### Release 25.0.1 (latest, Keycloak 25.0.1 compatibility)
 Detailed instructions on how to install and configure this component are available in the project wiki (https://github.com/italia/spid-keycloak-provider/wiki/Installing-the-SPID-provider).